Three Phase Wound Rotor Synchronous Machine (Generic)

 This simplified model of a three phase wound rotor synchronous machine allows simulation of machine dynamics in real time using only generic machine data such as power and voltage.
 It is built as an easy to use and implement, signal-processing-based component.

-Table 1.
+Figure 1.
 Three Phase Wound Rotor Synchronous Machine (Generic) component in Typhoon HIL Schematic Editor

 A, B, and C are the stator winding terminals.
 The stator winding uses the voltage behind reactance interface.
 The stator winding arrangement (connection) is considered to be star connected with an accessible neutral point.
-The inputs to the system are the field winding voltage and mechanical source (which can be selected to be either mechanical torque or speed).
-Both inputs to the model are in the form of signals.

 In the simplified model of the machine, the rotor is assumed to be round and the field winding is assumed to be decoupled and operating independently.
 Meanwhile, the machine has only one damper winding in the q-axis which is short-circuited without accessible terminals.